s-h-a-d-o-w/serenade/README.md

 - Invisible mini window (left of the main window when not using compact UI, might only be a problem on Windows) "removed"

 ### Minor improvements
+- RevisionBox: Don't revert clipboard after closing (This solves the problem where the dictated text is lost when returning the focus to the correct app doesn't work.)
 - Improved theme (particularly dark mode)
 - Slightly faster startup time